By Zac Ma – Associate Director, SEA Sales, Links International Singapore

 I’m sure that there are more sophisticated analytical methods to ROI considerations, but the approach described here would at the very least help stakeholders who are unaware as to how to begin calculating their Payroll Outsourcing ROI from a basic understanding of a concept that they can dive into with their steering committee.

-NelsonHall predicted in 2016 that the payroll outsourcing sector in Asia Pacific is estimated to grow at twice the rate of the total global market, with multi-country outsourcing demands quadrupling the current take-up rate.
+NelsonHall predicted in 2016 the payroll outsourcing sector in Asia Pacific is estimated to grow at twice the rate of the total global market, with multi-country outsourcing demands quadrupling the current take-up rate.
 The report attributes the significant growth potential to the relative immaturity of the market, an increase in demand for multi-country payroll solutions and compliance driven requirements.

 Although cost may not always be the top driver for payroll outsourcing in Asia, 90% of buyers, including mid-market organisations, tend to outsource their payroll in order to reduce costs.